Aug 23, 2021

 With a 24-hour news cycle and a connected public, individuals are inundated with headlines and subtitles.
-A steady flow of notifications and threads via social media offer users access to countless news sources every day.
+A steady flow of notifications and threads via social media offers users access to countless news sources every day.
 Stand out and stay current to make a strong delivery.

 Profile or Panel

 Talk to the experts.
 Whether writing a profile or putting together a panel, keep in mind two things: your message and your audience.
 It’s important that the person (or panel) selected represents your brand or blog and connects with your readers.
-Share an inside look at the work and life experience of industry and/or community leaders.
+Share an insider look at the work and life experience of the industry and/or community leaders.

 Start by selecting to either write a profile or put together a panel.
 Next, create a list of questions and set up an interview or bring together a diverse group of people to participate in an interesting discussion.
 Maybe an advice column or a Q&A series, the latter approach has the potential to take on an interactive format.

 Share the Spotlight